A selection of Tze Ming Mok's weekly opinion columns for the Sunday Star-Times, New Zealand's largest Sunday

 10 September: Smile and the whole world steps on you

-On the political pitfalls of exoticising 'friendly locals' in the developing
+On the political pitfalls of exoticising 'friendly locals' in the developing world

 3 September: Hot Asian Politics